 2. Celebrate the Wider Business Family

 Your business success depends not only on your employees, but also the support of their families.
-Plan company functions and events that are oriented towards employees and their families - from picnics to movie nights; bring your kids/pets to work days - the choice is yours and needn't break the bank.
+Plan company functions and events that are oriented towards employees and their families – from picnics to movie nights and bring your kids/pets to work days.
+The choice is yours and needn't break the bank.

 3. Introduce Project Completion Perks

 Incentivizing employees for goal-oriented project completion is a great way to build a team but also to engage and stimulate your employees to support your business objectives.
-This can involve recognizing individual achievement,'Sales Associate of the Mont' or team success.
-Incentives do't have to come at the end of the project either, consider catered lunches, on-site massage therapy, and other perks to keep employees motivated as they work towards a team goal.
+This can involve recognizing individual achievement, "Sales Associate of the Month" or team success.
+Incentives don't have to come at the end of the project either; consider catered lunches, on-site massage therapy and other perks to keep employees motivated as they work toward a team goal.